> Academics > Course

 This course focuses on the further development of public speaking, written communication, and group facilitation skills to prepare students for leadership roles for a variety of communication contexts and purposes.
 A service-learning project will be an integral part of the curriculum.
 Speaking and interacting from a servant leader perspective will be emphasized to prepare students for civic engagement in a democratic society.

 This course contains a field-based service-learning component.
-Fall, Spring.
+Fall, Spring, Online.

 Prerequisite: COMA 1302 and junior standing.

 COMA 4323 (3-3-0) Communication Theory